d-khan/dslabs/intro/arrays.md

 5. Research how to find the memory address of an array.
 You can use any programming language of your choice. (requires code) **1 pts**

 ## What/how to submit?
 - Write your responses in a markdown file along with the code, upload the file to GitHub, and submit the GitHub link in Canvas.
 Use **appropriate headings to differentiate tasks**.
 Please review the guide “Submitting Your Assignment Using GitHub” before submission.
-Please use headings to
 - Create a video explaining the functionality of your code along with your explanations.
 The video should also display your face on one side of the screen, preferably in the top-right or bottom-right corner.